Cancer Season Is Here — & It's Going To Be Unique For You

 Cancer Season Is Here — & It’s Going To Be Unique For You

-Hello summer and Cancer Season!
-Bust out the SPF 50 (or more) and head to the beach to luxuriate on the shore with the crabs.
-Fun times are here, even if we are dealing with three retrogrades in July.
-All the more reason to escape into nostalgic summer activities like going to the fair, having picnics in the park and heading to the beach for day trips.
+Hello Cancer Season!
+Good times are here, even if we are dealing with three retrogrades in July.
+All the more reason to escape into cosy winter activities and reflect on the year that's been.

-The summer Solstice in the Northern Hemisphere, which begins the second the sun enters Cancer, is the longest day of the year and initiates a new season, compelling us to celebrate.
-Narayana Montufar, author of Written in Your Stars: Use Your Saturn Return, Pluto Square, and Other Planetary Cycles to Become Your Best Self, says that the “Summer Solstice comes with a big shift in both spiritual and relationship-related beliefs,” adding, “old structures collapse” and we have the opportunity “to rebuild new foundations for ourselves.”
-The summer Solstice kicks off Cancer season in a great way, which means we’re going to feel good in our skin, more interested in enjoying the simple pleasures of life.
+The winter solstice in the Southern Hemisphere, and summer solstice in the Northern Hemisphere, begins June 21.
+It's the shortest day of the year for us in Australia, and initiates a new season, compelling us to celebrate and reflect.

 AdvertisementADVERTISEMENT